-In the business of managing money, there is a key word that often comes up but is easily misunderstood: robustness.
+In managing money, there is a keyword that often comes up but is easily misunderstood: robustness.
 What does it mean for an investment strategy to be “robust”?
 What does a robust strategy look like?
 Is it something that most investors find palatable?
 Look at the following returns for two different managers, Mr. low vol and Miss robust.

 Miss robust (orange line), on the other hand, generates lumpy returns, compounding her capital to 82.3% (27.2% annualized), but with a couple of gut-wrenching drawdowns, including one that exceeds -15% between months 18 and 21.

-Like “Mr. low vol on steroids”, the past 10 years of a non-stop, low interest rate driven bull market have obscured hidden risks in three mainstream strategies: long-only, tech-heavy equity portfolios, private equity, and private real estate.
-The first (tech heavy stock portfolio) is a long duration asset that no longer commands a P/E multiple premium when the interest rate environment changes.
+Like “Mr. low vol on steroids,” the past ten years of a non-stop, low-interest rate-driven bull market have obscured hidden risks in three mainstream strategies: long-only, tech-heavy equity portfolios, private equity, and private real estate.
+The first (tech-heavy stock portfolio) is a long-duration asset that no longer commands a P/E multiple premium when the interest rate environment changes.
 And the latter two are both leveraged plays on assets that have boomed during that same low rate environment.

-Are we talking our own book as we write this letter?
+Are we talking about our own book as we write this letter?
 It may seem that way, but does that matter if what we’re saying is pretty much common sense?
-We’ve had enough conversations with prospective investors to want to offer our perspective on what sort of return stream embodies longevity.
-In short: robust returns are not smooth, cannot be smoothed out, must have drawdowns, and – most importantly – are meant to be impervious to whatever changes occur to markets (both to participants and to underlying structures) over the course of decades.
-A robust return structure is meant for building an investment career upon, rather than for making a quick buck over a handful of years.
+We’ve had enough conversations with prospective investors to offer our perspective on what sort of return stream embodies longevity.
+In short: robust returns are not smooth, cannot be smoothed out, must have drawdowns, and – most importantly – are meant to be impervious to whatever changes occur to markets (both to participants and underlying structures) for decades.
+A robust return structure is intended for building an investment career rather than making a quick buck over a handful of years.